 1. Understanding the Energy Demand of Cryptocurrency Mining

 Cryptocurrency mining involves using high-powered computers to solve complex mathematical problems, a process that validates and secures transactions on the blockchain.
 This computational activity is resource-intensive, leading to substantial energy consumption.
-Large-scale mining operations, often called “mining farms,” can house thousands of mining rigs, collectively drawing megawatts of power.
+Large-scale mining operations, often called “mining farms,” can house thousands of mining rigs, collectively drawing megawatts of power even when they are employing energy efficiency strategies for cryptocurrency mining operations.

 Key Characteristics: